Net Dollar Retention icon

 NDR can vary widely depending on the nature of the business and the specific group of customers being analysed.
 In the first instance, it’s important to compare NDR internally, assessing trends over the last several months or quarters.

-NDR should increase over time, ideally moving above 100%.
+NDR should increase over time, ideally moving above 100% on an annual basis.
 A low or falling NDR can indicate that the business is losing customers or failing to upsell and cross-sell to its existing customers.

 What are the Net Dollar Retention 2022 benchmarks?